dgraph-io/dgraph/wiki/content/query-language/index.md

 title = "Query Language"
 +++

 Dgraph's GraphQL+- is based on Facebook's [GraphQL](https://facebook.github.io/graphql/).
-GraphQL wasn't developed for Graph databases, but it's graph-like query syntax, schema validation and subgraph shaped response make it a great language choice.
+GraphQL wasn't developed for Graph databases, but its graph-like query syntax, schema validation and subgraph shaped response make it a great language choice.
 We've modified the language to better support graph operations, adding and removing features to get the best fit for graph databases.
 We're calling this simplified, feature rich language, ''GraphQL+-''.

 GraphQL+- is a work in progress.
 We're adding more features and we might further simplify existing ones.